Teacher, Early Childhood Provider, Faculty, and Staff Well-Being, Professional Development, and Supports

 Have feedback to share on a resource accessed on the Clearinghouse site?
 We want to hear from you.
 Select the button below to share your feedback with the U.S. Department of Education and the Clearinghouse team.

-Image of a teacher with three elementary grade students
+Teacher with three elementary grade students

 Leveraging Flexible Teacher Certification Policies to Address the Bilingual Teacher Shortage